-This technical memorandum (TM) defines the conceptual design, and operational and construction requirements for shaft structures associated with the Delta Conveyance Project (Project) tunnel conveyance system.
+This technical memorandum (TM) defines the conceptual design, and operational and construction requirements for shaft structures along the Bethany Reservoir Alignment tunnel (tunnel) associated with the Delta Conveyance Project (Project) conveyance system.
 Key factors affecting the sizing of shafts are identified for each usage type.